As the name implies, the double spending problem consists in executing a transaction twice while subtracting just once from your account balance.

 Let's use the Bitcoin system as an example to show how blockchain is also able to implement the ACID properties!

-Bitcoin is atomic.
-Its scripting language guarantees that the very last result pushed onto a transaction stack must be TRUE.
-Otherwise it fails.
+BTC's embedded scripting language guarantees that the very last result pushed onto a transaction stack must be TRUE.
+Otherwise the transaction will fail with no intermediate step possible.
 There is no way for a failed script to be committed onto the blockchain.
-Miners would refuse it and full nodes would reject the transaction.
+Miners and full verifying nodes would reject an entire block containing a transaction with an invalid script.

-Although scientists don't all agree on whether Bitcoin is consistent or eventually consistent, for us mere mortals it can be considered a consistent ledger.
-Which means Bitcoin is consistent.
+Although scientists don't all agree on whether Bitcoin is consistent or an eventually consistent system, for us mere mortals it can be considered as a consistent ledger.

-The only question remains about whether Bitcoin is eventually or strongly consistent or represents some other consistency model, which are academic concepts and not relevant to our purposes on this article (spoiler: it's consistent).
+The only question remains about whether Bitcoin is eventually or strongly consistent - or represents some other consistency model.
+These are academic concepts and not truly relevant to our practical purposes.

-All we care about is that the state of your Bitcoin balance must be correct before and after transactions, guaranteeing the correctness of the chain of transactions.
-Consistency has been proven by Bitcoin's over 9 years of operation.
+All we care about is that the state of your Bitcoin balance must be correct before and after transactions, guaranteeing the correctness of the block chain.

-Every single full node has a copy of the complete blockchain on its local disk.
-Destroying the Bitcoin blockchain would require a massive unprecedented attack.
+Every single full node has a copy of the complete blockchain on local storage.
+Destroying the Bitcoin blockchain would require a massive unprecedented attack on 51% of the copies - impossible!

 By guaranteeing the ACID properties, Bitcoin is safe against double spending.

-How, exactly, Bitcoin guarantees these properties, in technical terms, is beyond the scope of this article.
-In summary, the solution to consistency, isolation and atomicity all lie in the mining process.
+How, exactly, the Bitcoin protocol guarantees these properties, in technical terms, is beyond the scope of this article.
+In summary, the solution to consistency, isolation and atomicity all lie in the Proof of Work consensus mechanism.

 The consensus mechanism by which Bitcoin guarantees that outputs are only ever used on a single transaction on its database has been tested for over 9 years and it has withstood the test of time.
 In practice what a Bitcoin user needs to know is that Bitcoin guarantees that the financial balance on any Bitcoin address will be consistent after a certain number of confirmations.